Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 There's no way around it.
 Technical interviews can seem harrowing.
 I would argue nowhere is this more so than in data science.
 There's just so much to know.
 >What if they ask about Support Vector Machines or boosting or A/B testing?
 What about SQL?
 Apache Spark?
 Maximum likelihood?
 Poisson regression?
 Precision vs recall?
 And on and on and on.

 Unfortunately, I'm aware of no magic bullet that'll prepare you for the breadth of questions you'll be up against.
 Experience is all you'll have to rely upon.
-However, having interviewed scores of applicants, I can share some insights that will make your interview smoother and your ideas clearer, more succinct, and of the appropriate depth.
-All of this so that you'll finally stand out among the ever growing crowd.
+However, having interviewed scores of applicants, I can share some insights that will make your interview smoother and your ideas clearer and more succinct.
+All this so that you'll finally stand out among the ever growing crowd.

 Without further ado, here are interviewing tips to make you stand out.